DazzlingFugu/ember-feature-controls/README.md

 ## Usage

 This addon works with [ember-feature-flags](https://github.com/kategengler/ember-feature-flags).
-This addon displays an administration panel to enable or disable feature flags.
+It displays an administration panel to enable or disable feature flags.

 ![Screenshot](/docs/screenshot.png)